happytomatoe/udacity-capstone-project/README.md

 </p>

 # Description
-In this project the goal is to build data warehouse tables that later can be used for EDA.
-The data warehouse should be able to give an answer to questions like:
+The goal of this project is to build a data warehouse that can be used for EDA.
+The data warehouse should be able to answer questions like:
 - Rating distribution
 - Show number of businesses by category
 - Show number of businesses by city
 - Find top businesses in the city
 - Show how review count grows per selected business by time
-- Customer satisfaction changes over period of time for selected business
+- Customer satisfaction changes over time for selected business
 - Find top businesses by location
 - Find top business in the category
 - Get top users by review count